 440 Marlborough was designed by architect Obed F. Smith and built in 1885-1886 by Charles H. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale, one of six contiguous houses (430-432-434-436-438-440 Marlborough), arranged in a symmetrical group, the three to the east (430-434 Marlborough) with bays on the eastern side, and the three to the west (436-440 Marlborough) with bays on the western side.
 The peaks of the bays have varied designs.
 George Wheatland, Jr., is shown as the owner on the original building permit for 440 Marlborough, dated October 16, 1885.
 At the same time, George Wheatland, Jr., was having six more houses built at 381-391 Commonwealth on the lots to the south, behind 430-440 Marlborough, also designed by Obed Smith and built by Charles Dodge.

-They continued to live at 440 Marlborough during the 1895-1896 winter season, but moved thereafter to 1766 Beacon in Brookline.
+The Hammonds continued to live at 440 Marlborough during the 1895-1896 winter season, but moved thereafter to Brookline.

 440 Marlborough was not listed in the 1897 Blue Book.